Reading time: About 5 minutes

 Text Expander isn’t free, but it isn’t expensive either.
 Cost is $3.33/month billed annually or $4.16 billed monthly.
 There are team rates, too.

 I had heard mysterious, astounding reports about the Fujitsu ScanSnap.
 Not only did it scan documents, but it also cooked dinner and washed the dishes — after having done all the shopping.
 (Joking!)
 But the $400+ price tag put me off.
 Then my bookkeeper announced he was moving to a different city.
 I wasn’t about to put all my invoices and expense receipts into snail mail, nor was I willing to pay for a courier.
 But I could swallow the price of the scanner.
 Then, I tried it.
 OMG — why hadn’t I bought this machine years ago?
 It scans in a lightning fast fashion (specs say 2.4 seconds per page, but it feels even faster than that.)
 It also scans both sides of the page, so there’s no worrying about double-sided documents.
 And the 50-sheet automatic document feeder is a charm — it hasn’t jammed on me yet.
-Quality is good for my purposes (600 dpi) and, I may be jinxing myself by saying this, but it hasn’t needed a technician yet, and it’s three years old.
-Works for both Mac and PC.
+Quality is good for my purposes (600 dpi) and, I may be jinxing myself by saying this, but it hasn’t needed a technician yet, and it’s eight years old now.
+Works with both Macs and Windows devices.